 In determining whether a particular dispute is arbitrable, U.S. courts analyse the language of the relevant arbitration provision.
-Often, arbitration clauses will provide for the arbitration of all disputes "aris[ing] out of" or "relat[ing] to" the contract.7 Where an agreement uses this type of language, U.S. courts will construe the arbitration provision "as broadly as possible" to allow for arbitration.8
+Often, arbitration clauses will provide for the arbitration of all disputes "aris[ing] out of" or "relat[ing] to" the contract.
+Where an agreement contains this type of language, U.S. courts will construe the arbitration provision "as broadly as possible" to allow for arbitration.

 Although U.S. courts favour arbitration and seek to read arbitration provisions broadly, parties are free to narrow the scope of arbitrable matters through a carefully crafted arbitration agreement.
 For instance, in World Rentals and Sales, LCC v.
 Volvo Const.
 Equip.
-Rents, Inc., the court held that disputes involving a company's affiliates were not arbitrable because the arbitration agreement expressly excluded affiliates from the agreement to arbitrate.9 The courts will also honour narrow arbitration agreements where parties have sought to ensure that only certain types of issues are arbitrable, such as by enumerating or specifying the issues that are subject to arbitration under their agreement.10
+Rents, Inc., the court found that disputes involving a company's affiliates were not arbitrable because the arbitration agreement expressly excluded affiliates from the agreement to arbitrate.
+Additionally, the courts will honour narrow arbitration agreements where parties have sought to ensure that only certain types of issues are arbitrable, such as by enumerating or specifying the issues that are subject to arbitration under their agreement.
+10

-One area of frequent debate is whether arbitrability is to be decided by the courts or the arbitrators.
-More recently, the U.S. federal courts have held that arbitrability is for the arbitrators to decide if the parties' arbitration agreement is broad enough to grant the arbitrators this power.11 Typically, this question is answered by the arbitration rules referred to in the arbitration clause, because such rules are deemed to be part of the parties' arbitration agreement.
+One area of frequent debate is whether the question of arbitratibility is to be decided by the courts or the arbitrators.
+More recently, the U.S. federal courts have held that arbitrability is for the arbitrators to decide if the parties' arbitration agreement is broad enough to grant the arbitrators this power.
+Typically, this question is answered by the arbitration rules referred to in the arbitration clause, because such rules are deemed to be part of the parties' arbitration agreement.
 For example, both the ICC and the AAA's International Dispute Resolution Procedures ("ICDR Rules") grant the arbitrators jurisdiction to decide arbitrability.
-The courts often must distinguish between whether a party has agreed to arbitrate anything at all (typically a question for the courts) and whether a party has agreed to arbitrate the particular dispute involved (a question for the arbitrators, assuming the parties have granted the arbitrators this jurisdiction).
+In such disputes, the courts are often called on to distinguish between the question of whether a party has agreed to arbitrate anything at all (typically a question for the courts) or whether a party has agreed to arbitrate the particular dispute involved (a question for the arbitrators, assuming the parties have granted the arbitrators this jurisdiction).
 This distinction can be blurred when a non-party to an arbitration agreement seeks to arbitrate with a party to an arbitration agreement.
-The Federal Court of Appeals for the Second Circuit has held that the arbitrators can be granted jurisdiction to decide this question, because the question is whether the signatory has agreed to arbitrate with this particular non-party.
+However, the Federal Court of Appeals for the Second Circuit has held that the arbitrators can be granted jurisdiction to decide this, because the question is whether the signatory has agreed to arbitrate with this particular non-party.